-A sales and/or use tax exemption is available for telecommunication businesses on the purchase of equipment used in the deployment of broadband technology.
+A sales and/or use tax exemption is available for telecommunications businesses on the purchase of equipment used in the deployment of broadband technology.

-EXCEPTION: Radio stations, television stations and news organizations are not considered telecommunication businesses and are not eligible for this exemption.
+EXCEPTION: Radio stations, television stations and news organizations are not considered telecommunications businesses and are not eligible for this exemption.

-This incentive was created to encourage telecommunication businesses to invest in the infrastructure needed to develop the high-speed access to the Internet for all counties in the state.
-Telecommunication businesses that deploy such equipment are eligible for an exemption of sales and use taxes on any equipment used for the transmission of information at a high speed.
-To be eligible for the exemption, the item(s) must be SOLD DIRECTLY TO, BILLED DIRECTLY TO and PAID FOR DIRECTLY BY the business receiving the exemption.
+This incentive was created to encourage telecommunication businesses to invest in the infrastructure needed to develop high-speed access to the Internet for all counties in the state.
+Telecommunication businesses that deploy such equipment are eligible for an exemption from sales and use taxes on any equipment used for the transmission of information at a high speed.
+To be eligible for the exemption, the item(s) must be sold directly to, billed directly to, and paid for directly by the business receiving the exemption.

-Telecommunication businesses are defined as companies engaged in the creation, display, management, storage, processing, transmission, or distribution for compensation of images, text, voice, video, or data by wire or by wireless means.
-It also includes companies engaged in the construction, design, development, manufacture, maintenance, or distribution for compensation of devices, products, software, or structures used in the above-mentioned activities.
+Telecommunications businesses are defined as companies engaged in the creation, display, management, storage, processing, transmission, or distribution for compensation of images, text, voice, video, or data by wire or by wireless means.
+They also include companies engaged in the construction, design, development, manufacture, maintenance, or distribution for compensation of devices, products, software, or structures used in the above-mentioned activities.